xspanger3770/ZejfSeis/README.md

 The status can be one of the following: `Unknown`, `Not Detected`, `Broken`, `Noise`, or `Detected`.
 Clicking the `Select` button will automatically assign the maximum amplitude from the chart as the event amplitude.
 Use the `Save` button to save and close any changes made, or use `Delete` to remove the earthquake from your database.

 ## Filters

+All the data displayed in the application are filtered using a band-pass filter, meaning that frequencies outside the range specified at `Settings->Filter` will get attenuated.
+Additionally, there is a quick filter selector at the top of the main window.
+These filters makes it easier seeing earthquakes at different distances by filtering some noise out from the signal.